15 Best Leg Exercises and Workout for Muscle & Strength

 Secondary: Spinal erectors, quadriceps.

-1. Grasp a barbell using a shoulder-width pronated (overhand) grip or a mixed grip.
+1. Grasp a barbell using a shoulder-width pronated (overhand) or mixed grip.

 2. Keeping your back straight, head up, and hips low, lift the barbell into a standing position.

-3. Flex your knees a little and push your hips backward and slowly lower the barbell down the front of your legs.
+3. Flex your knees a little, push your hips backward, and slowly lower the barbell down the front of your legs.

 4. Descend until you feel a mild stretch in your hamstrings.

-5. Exhale as you pull the barbell back up to the starting position by pushing your hips forward.
+5. Exhale as you lift the barbell back to where you started.

 Tips